vsoch/singularity-builder/README.md

 	==> Builds finished.
 The artifacts of successful builds are:
 	--> googlecompute: A disk image was created: singularity-hub-test-58151473-5671-eed2-1511-c8afdb680a36

 This script can be used outside of Singularity Hub/Singularity Python - currently we aren't using Packer to generate the image because there seems to be an issue with installing Singularity with it.
-Instead, the image is created interactively, and saved for Singularity Hub.
-If you get the packer version to work, please let us know!
+Instead, the image is created interactively.